Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: SVARs

-We propose a prior distribution for $\mu_{j}$ that reflects the belief in an exogenous proxy variable.
-The prior is designed to shrink the solution towards an exogenous proxy variable, i.e. we shrink $\mu_{ j}$ to zero.
-We define the prior as follows:
+For an exogenous proxy $\bm \mu$ contains only zeros.
+We propose a prior distribution for $\bm \mu$ that reflects the belief in an exogenous proxy.
+Specifically, we shrink the solution towards an exogenous proxy variable, i.e. we shrink all coefficients $\mu_{ j}$ in $\bm \mu$ to zero with the prior

-In our empirical work and in our simulations we set $a=b=0$ which results in a flat prior, see \cite{tipping2001sparse}.
-Moreover, we use independent flat priors for all model parameters.\footnote{Alternatively, it would be possible to use a Minnesota type prior or a more flexible global local prior on $\bm \pi$, see e.g., \cite{huber2019adaptive}, \cite{cross2020macroeconomic} and \cite{pruser2023data}.} Hence, the joint posterior is proportional to